elastic/cloud-on-k8s/docs/design/reuse_pvc_scenarios.md

 * Provides a meaningful interface

 Cons :
-* Stable ? : Even if plugins were introduced as an alpha feature in the v1.8.0 release it has been reworked in v1.12.0
+* Stable? : Even if plugins were introduced as an alpha feature in the v1.8.0 release it has been reworked in v1.12.0
 * End user must install the plugin
 * Admins still have to evict nodes manually when the node is drained